 4. Implant-Supported Dentures:

-- This option combines the stability of dental implants with the affordability of dentures.
-Implant-supported dentures are anchored to dental implants, providing improved stability compared to traditional dentures.
+- This option combines the stability of dental implants with the affordability of denture.
+Implant-supported denture are anchored to dental implants, providing improved stability compared to traditional denture.

 5. All-on-4 or All-on-6: